SJFOM/LCTHW/ex17/README.md

 ERROR: ID is not set
 ➜  ex17 git:(master) ✗
 ```
 ###You can also try corrupting the data file.
-Open it in any editor and change random bytes then close it
+Open it in any editor and change random bytes then close it.

 First just copy over the original db.dat contents.

 ```
 ➜  ex17 git:(master) ✗ cat db.dat > corrupt.dat
 ```
 Now, open it up and remove a few bytes.
 Try call ./ex17 using this new file and check those nasty results!